Central Coast Mariners FC (women): 2009 season

 After not making the finals in the inaugural season, many changes were to follow.
 Eleven players from season 1 did not have their contract re-newed with the Mariners.
 As a result, there were ten new signings for the new season.
 Five of which from Sydney FC Rachel Cooper; Jessica Seaman; Samantha Spackman; Kelly Golebiowski; Michelle Heyman, and three from the USA Jillian Loyden; Kendall Fletcher; Lydia Vandenbergh, with Caitlin Foord and Ashleigh Connor from the AIS and Illawarra Stingrays respectively.

 But the changes were to continue as the Mariners' would now play their home matches at the real home (men's senior and youth teams) of the Central Coast Mariners, then named Bluetongue Stadium.
 Other home matches were played at Canberra Stadium against Canberra (as a double-header with a Men's A-League fixture), and at Leichhardt Oval in Sydney as part of a W-League double-header.

 The new season started in the best possible fashion for the Mariners with a 3–1 victory over traditional rivals Sydney FC away at the Sydney Football Stadium.
 The derby fueled by the fact that all three goals from the Mariners were scored from former Sydney players – Kelly Golebiowski and a double by Michelle Heyman.
 The Mariners continued their winning streak to a club record of 3 consecutive wins with a 2–0 victory over Adelaide at the Mariners first home game at Bluetongue Stadium in wet conditions.
 In a match dominated by the yellow and navy, goals were hard to come by, however the final 17 minutes produced the match winning goals from Trudy Camilleri and Ashleigh Connor, with the latter being a driven low shot from the edge of the 6-yard box.
 The inaugural champions (Brisbane Roar) were the next opponents in a top of the table clash.
 In a tight affair the Roar dominated the possession and the shots at goal.
 Late in the second-half, the Roar scored the one and only goal of the match.
 With a loss to the Roar, the Mariners were looking to get back on the score sheet and into the winners circle and that's just what they did against the near rivals Newcastle.
 The derby produced 6 goals with the Mariners 5–1 runaway winners.
 Lydia Vandenburgh scored with only 5 minutes gone.
 Michelle Heyman added another two and on the half-hour mark it was 3–0.
 A second-half penalty to Kendall Fletcher and a late goal from substitute Trudy Camilleri completed the Mariners scoring, but an 89th minute consolation goal to the Jets rounded off the scoring.

 Hiatus

 Due to lack of funding the Central Coast Mariners were forced to pull out of the 2010–11 W-League season.

+Return to the A-League

+The Central Coast Mariners returned for the 2023–24 A-League Women season, with all home games to be played at Central Coast Stadium.
+Their first fixture upon their return to the competition was against Newcastle Jets.